cue-lang/cue/doc/ref/spec.md

 For closed lists, `Tail` is `null` for the last element, for open lists it is `null | List`.
-For instance, the closed list [ 1, 2, ... ] can be represented as:
+For instance, the open list [ 1, 2, ... ] can be represented as:
 ```
 open: List & { Elem: 1, Tail: { Elem: 2 } }
 ```